GavinJin0501/Python-Based-Chat-System-with-Tkinter-UI/README.md

-TO-DO:
+Future Expectations:
 1. first, make it work under the same LAN;
-2. Next, make it working across different network (maybe using a simple server?)
+2. Next, make it work across different network (maybe using a simple server?)